+Potentially questionable recommendations should be approved by IADC's legal counsel before they are disseminated.
 Each IADC member may consult with his/her own counsel or IADC's counsel should they have questions concerning the permissibility of discussing any topic.
-IADC may seek advice of counsel in determining whether a recommendation or topic may be disseminated.